 Any Durham resident or property owner is entitled to have a library card and to borrow library materials subject to the requirements and restrictions set forth in the application procedure.
 Borrowing privileges may be suspended or lost if items are overdue or excessive fines and fees accrue.

 In accordance with the “Connecticard” program initiated by the Connecticut State Library and entered into by the Library, any Connecticut resident with a valid card from her/his home library may borrow materials from the Durham Public Library, subject to the same regulations set for resident borrowers.
 Loan periods and fines for overdue materials are set by the Board of Trustees (see appendix.)

-Adults: must provide the Library with proof of residency with address, which includes driver’s license, utility bill, Town tax statement or other document, accepted on a case by case basis.
+Adults: must provide the Library with proof of residency with address, such as a driver’s license, utility bill, Town tax statement or other document, accepted on a case by case basis.
 A telephone number, either home or cell, is also required.
-The patron should be encouraged to supply an e-mail address, if available.
+Patrons are encouraged to supply an e-mail address, if available.
 Adult library cards have an expiration date of five years from the date of issue.

 Patron Responsibility: Patrons must inform the library when a library card has been lost or stolen.
 If such notification is not made, the patron will be held responsible for all items taken out on the card.
 The patron must also inform the library when there is a change of address.
 The patron must show identification with their address in order to renew an expired library card.